tomasz-abram/tomasz-abram/README.md

 <h2>About Me</h2>
-<p class="text-justify">I am an architect and self-taught novice programmer.
-Since the beginning of this year I have been intensively learning java programming and technologies related to this environment.
-Due to my interests and my education I strive to gain knowledge in the field of backend and frontend. </p>
+<p class="text-justify">I am an architect and a novice programmer learning under the guidance of a mentor.
+My passion for creating new and modern things is in my genes.
+I have been programming in Java for about a year.
+I feel best in creating web applications with Spring.
+Due to my interests and my education, I strive to gain knowledge in the field of backend and frontend programming. </p>

 <h2>Tech Skills</h2>